SteveMacenski/slam_toolbox/paper.md

 ![Retail store map created using SLAM Toolbox [@roscon]. \label{fig:store_map}](store_map.png)

+# Statement of Need

+This software package provides an approach for multi-session mapping and localization.
+It also utilizes modern graph-optimization techniques and provides first of its kind pose-graph manipulation tools and demo applications.

 # Related Work
 SLAM algorithms can be classified into two groups: the earlier algorithms that use the Bayes-based filter approaches [@thrun2005probabilistic], and newer graph-based methods [@graphslam].
 Significant filter-based implementations available as ROS packages are GMapping [@gmapping] and HectorSLAM [@hector].